-\Name switching require switches to store, for each flow crossing them, the input and output ports for the flow (1 byte each for 256-port switches) and the number of in-flight bytes (3 bytes for up to 2 MiB of in-flight data per flow), for a total of 5 bytes per flow.
+\Name switching, when implemented in all switches, require switches to store, for each flow crossing them, the input and output ports for the flow (1 byte each for 256-port switches) and the number of in-flight bytes (3 bytes for up to 2 MiB of in-flight data per flow), for a total of 5 bytes per flow.
 The switch also needs to store the normalized RTT moving average, that requires 2 bytes, as discussed in Section~\ref{sec:evaluation:consumption:bandwidth}, the normalized RTT measured for the last received ACK, and an exponential average of the RTT difference, requiring an additional 4 bytes per flow.
+For the Ingress only and NIC-based implementations, Flowcut does not need to store the input port saving one byte.
+This is because in most topologies the NICs are linked only to one switch and the ACK packet will necessarily travel to that switch regardless of what path it takes to get there.
 We summarize the memory requirements in Table~\ref{tab:comparison}.
-We also report the per flow state for flowlet switching, that requires 5 bytes per flow~\cite{letitflow,conga}, and for flowcell switching, that requires 2 bytes per flow~\cite{flowcell}.
+We also report the per flow state for Flowlet switching, that requires 5 bytes per flow~\cite{letitflow,conga}, and for flowcell switching, that requires 2 bytes per flow~\cite{flowcell}.